lkloh/lkloh.github.io/_posts/2017-07-06-commit-the-yarnlock-file.markdown

 It may be updated if you upgraded a package locally or added a new dependency.
 In that case, it should be committed to the repo.

+## Edit, Feb 2018

+But don't commit the yarn.lock file if you're working on a shared repo and it changed without you updating a dependency.
+It's probably a problem with your local environment that became out of sync with the master version.